fastruby/blog/_posts/2020-05-07-removing-capybara-webkit.md

 ## Process

-We will devide this change into 4 different steps:
+We will divide this change into 4 different steps:
 1. Replace `capybara-webkit`
 1. Make sure specs passes locally
 2. Make sure specs passes inside the Docker container